 This course provides a comprehensive view of today's dynamic American businesses and the global economy.
 Specific topics include starting a small business, satisfying customers, managing operations, motivating employees, building teams, managing information, managing financial resources, and exploring the ethical and social responsibilities of American businesses.
-Prerequisite: None
+Prerequisite: BUS 101 or equivalent with a grade of "C" or better.